 E-Trends Trekker price, competition and design

-The Trekker retails for around £1,199 – buy the Trekker from Amazon – which puts it in direct competition with the likes of the Decathlon Rockrider and Halfords Carrera Vengeance.
+The Trekker retails for around £1,199, which puts it in direct competition with the likes of the Decathlon Rockrider and Halfords Carrera Vengeance.
 There are definitely some trade-offs in performance at this price bracket but there’s also value to be had for those seeking the assistance of an electric motor without breaking the bank.

 At first glance, the Trekker’s smart-looking design belies the entry-level price.
 Competitor offerings tend to bolt a large battery directly on to the frame which ruins the sleek lines and aesthetics of the frame.
 Instead, E-Trends has cleverly incorporated the battery into the down tube.
 It’s certainly more pleasing to the eye and the casual observer may even mistake it for a traditional mountain bike.